aninramesh/aninramesh.github.io/README.md

         align="right" height= "300">

-Hello!
-I am a Ph.D. graduate in atmospheric physics from the University of Maryland Baltimore County, USA, with experience in aerosol measurement and instrumentation, as well as expertise in Matlab, Python, and other programming languages.
-I am interested in aerosol remote sensing and inverse methods for determining aerosol properties using multi-angle polarimetric observations.
-In addition to my extensive experience working with the HARP family of polarimeter data, I have also worked with the GRASP algorithm to retrieve aerosol properties.
+Hello and welcome!
+I am a dedicated  Atmospheric Physicist holding a Ph.D. from the University of Maryland Baltimore County (UMBC), USA.
+My specialization lies in aerosol measurement and instrumentation, and I possess a strong foundation in programming languages such as Matlab and Python.
+I am particularly enthusiastic about the application of aerosol remote sensing techniques and the development of inverse methods to determine aerosol properties using multi-angle polarimetric observations.

+Throughout my academic journey, I have amassed extensive experience working with the HARP family of polarimeter data, and have successfully employed the GRASP algorithm to retrieve aerosol properties.
+My foray into this field began during my undergraduate studies in Physics when I contributed to a project focused on constructing a cavity-based spectrometer for the purpose of measuring trace gases in the atmosphere.

-During my undergraduate studies in Physics, I worked on a project to build a cavity-based spectrometer for measuring trace gases in the atmosphere.
-When I joined UMBC as a graduate student in 2014, my research interests shifted to aerosol in situ and remote sensing measurements.
-Aside from research, I also enjoy backpacking in national forests, learning new technologies, and keeping up with current events.
+Upon joining UMBC as a graduate student in 2014, my research interests evolved to encompass both in situ and remote sensing measurements of aerosols.
+Beyond my passion for atmospheric research, I am an avid backpacker who loves exploring national forests, an enthusiastic learner always eager to acquire new technological skills, and an informed individual who keeps abreast of current events.

+As a valued member of our team, I bring an unwavering commitment to advancing the understanding of aerosols and their impact on the environment.
+My goal is to contribute significantly to the development of cutting-edge remote sensing techniques and to the broader scientific community, while inspiring others to explore and appreciate the wonders of atmospheric physics

 <br clear="left"/>